nm3224/Cost-Minimization-during-Expansion/README.md

 # Cost-Minimization-during-Expansion

 ### This is a personal project dealing with a business problem statement where the goal is cost minimization during expansion.

-The client is a fast-growing company selling merchandise across the US.
+**Problem Statement**: The client is a fast-growing company selling merchandise across the US.
 Their team believes that as the company expands, they may benefit from moving from a single distribution warehouse (currently located in Syracuse, NY) to multiple distribution points.

 Their sales are growing at a rate of 15% a year, so their spend with their parcel service is exploding.
 We have been given the following information: